misje/opencti-wazuh-connector/docs/source/configuration.rst

 <automation/?h=enrich#enrich-through-connector>` if you have an OpenCTI
 enterprice licence.
 In the example below, the opencti-wazuh-connector is configured as *manual*, and called through a playbook.
-The first block is set to filter on author, so that the connector will only look entities from high-quality data sources:
+The first block is set to filter on author, so that the connector will only look up entities from high-quality data sources:

 .. image:: images/playbook_1.png